Bruno Cantanhede

-Bruno Cunha Cantanhede (born 22 July 1993) is a Brazilian professional footballer who plays as a striker for Thai League 1 club Rayong.
+Bruno Cunha Cantanhede (born 22 July 1993) is a Brazilian professional footballer who plays as a striker for V.League 2 club Bac Ninh.

 Career

-Viettel FC

-In June 2019, Cantanhede moved to Vietnam and signed with V.League 1 side Viettel FC.
+In June 2019, Cantanhede moved to Vietnam and signed with V.League 1 side Viettel.
 He made his club debut on 16 June, scoring his first goal for Viettel in a 1–0 away win over Khanh Hoa in the V.League 1.
 Cantanhede scored four goals in a 5–3 win against SHB Da Nang on the last day of the season, while also winning the V.League 1 top goalscorer alongside Pape Omar Faye with 15 goals.